 Calibration and Validation of GCM models

 Based on the area coverage of the district (14,918 km2), 35 grids were generated, each covering an area of 500 km2.
-The choice of such a large number of grids was driven by the geographical significance of precipitation pattern of the study area, which vary geographically and seasonally (Biasutti, 2019).
-In contrast, the analysis of temperature adopted only nine grids (9).
+The choice of such a large number of grids was driven by the geographical significance of the precipitation pattern of the study area, which varies geographically and seasonally (Biasutti, 2019).
+In contrast, the analysis of temperature adopted only nine grids .
 This decision was informed by the understanding that temperature is influenced by global factors rather than localized geography (Erb et al., 2017).
 These grids were used as representative rainfall stations for data gathering.

 The precipitation data used were downloaded from the CHIRPS dataset (1981-2005) while temperature from the ERA5 Ag (1981-2005) dataset, both as an alternative to observed data as recommended by Solomon et al., (2017).

 The historical/baseline data of the district, and large-scale climatic variables from the NCEP (National Centers for Environmental Prediction) reanalysis data, were used as predictands and predictors, respectively (Liu et al., 2021).
-Using multilinear regressions model and stochastic bias correction techniques, the Statistical Downscaling Method (SDSM) calibrated the models by establishing the relationships between the predictands and predictors (Baghanam et al., 2024).
+Using the multilinear regressions model and stochastic bias correction techniques, the Statistical Downscaling Method (SDSM) calibrated the models by establishing the relationships between the predictands and predictors (Baghanam et al., 2024).

 The calibrated models then reprojected the baseline/historical data to validate their performance (Figure 2) (Mendez et al., 2020).
 The outputs were compared with the existing historical data from some of the grids.
 The SDSM incorporated multiple model evaluation techniques, including statistical and graphical methods, to assess the performance of the calibrated models in reproducing the observed data (San et al., 2023).
-Different formula has been used for some of the statistical parameters (Equation i, ii and iii).
+Different formulas have been used for the statistical analysis (Equation i, ii and iii).

 CC=i=1NPi-P.(Oi-O)i=1N(Pi-P)2.i=1N(OI-O)2.....................................................................i